Ronnie Hawkins: Career

 In the early 1970s, Hawkins noticed guitarist Pat Travers performing in Ontario nightclubs and was so impressed by the young musician that he invited him to play in his band.
-Travers joined the group, but balked when Hawkins told him he wanted him to play "old ’50s and ’60s rockabilly tunes".
+Travers joined the group, but balked when Hawkins told him he wanted him to play "old '50s and '60s rockabilly tunes".
 Years later, Travers told an interviewer, "... he wanted me to play them exactly the same, same sound, same picking, same everything.
 For a 19-, 20-year-old kid, that wasn't exactly what I wanted to do.
-But he said, 'You can do this, son, and you’ll be better than a hundred guitar players, because this is where it all comes from.
+But he said, 'You can do this, son, and you'll be better than a hundred guitar players, because this is where it all comes from.
 You need to know this stuff.
 It's like fundamental.'
 And he was right".
 Travers later had a successful recording career and became an influential guitarist in the 1970s hard rock genre.

 In 1975, Bob Dylan cast Hawkins to play the role of "Bob Dylan" in the movie, Renaldo and Clara.
 The following year, he was a featured performer at the Band's Thanksgiving Day farewell concert at the Winterland Ballroom in San Francisco, which was documented in the 1978 film The Last Waltz.
 Robbie Robertson said of it in 2020, "If there was anything wrong that night, it was that the cocaine wasn't very good."
 Hawkins sampled some of the powder and told the other performers that there was so much flour and sugar in it that they would be "sneezing biscuits" for three months afterward.
 Hawkin's 1984 LP, Making It Again, garnered him a Juno Award as Canada's best Country Male Vocalist.
 In addition to his career as a musician, he become an accomplished actor, hosting his own television show Honky Tonk in the early 1980s and appearing in such films as Michael Cimino's Heaven's Gate alongside his friend Kris Kristofferson, and in the action/adventure film Snake Eater.
 His version of the song "Mary Lou" was used in the 1989 slasher film, Hello Mary Lou: Prom Night II.

+He was profiled in the 1982 television documentary film The Hawk, directed by Martin Kahan.

 On January 10, 1995, Hawkins celebrated his 60th birthday by sponsoring a concert at Massey Hall in Toronto, which was documented on the album Let It Rock.
 The concert featured performances by Hawkins, Carl Perkins, Jerry Lee Lewis, The Band, and Larry Gowan.
 Canadian musician Jeff Healey sat in on guitar as well.
 Hawkins's band, the Hawks, or permutations of it, backed the performers.
 All of the musicians performing that night were collectively dubbed "the Rock 'n' Roll Orchestra".